bioexcel/biobb_documentation/biobb_documentation/docs/source/files_structure.md

 * **python**: Last available version of python in anaconda.
 * **biobb_common**: BioBB library with all the necessary functions for developing **BioExcel Building Blocks**.
-* **nb_conda_kernels**: This extension enables a Jupyter Notebook application in one conda environment to access kernels for several languages languages found in other environments.
+* **nb_conda_kernels**: This extension enables a Jupyter Notebook application in one conda environment to access kernels for several languages found in other environments.
 * **nose**: Unittest python library.
 * **zip**: Software that will be wrapped in this *biobb_template* examples
-* **conda**: Conda dependency.
+* **conda**: Installs conda client for easy the different conda instructions execution.

 ## Root files